RSE-Sheffield/pando-python/episodes/optimisation-using-python.md

 ::::::::::::::::::::::::::::::::::::::::::::::::

-Before we look at data structures, algorithms and third-party libraries, we should take a few minutes to make sure we’re familiar with the fundamentals of Python.
+Before we look at data structures, algorithms and third-party libraries, it's worth reviewing the fundamentals of Python.
-If you’ve learned to program in another language, chances are you’ve picked up some habits from that language that don’t work well in Python.

-Most of the bad habits that took me a while to unlearn—and that I’ve observed in others, too—come from learning to program in a lower-level language (like C or Delphi), with a less powerful standard library.
+If you're familiar with other programming languages, like C or Delphi, you might not know the Pythonic approaches.
+Whilst you can write Python in a way similar to other languages, it is often more effective to take advantage of Python's principles and idioms.

 ## Built-in Functions